 - Ambulance: 112

 - Poisoning (Poisoning information centre in Göttingen): 0551 / 19 240

 - Emergencies and urgent medical care services (Ärztlicher Notdienst): 116 117

-You lost your credit card, need directory assistance services, or lost track of all the different waste bins?
+Have you lost your credit card, do you need directory assistance services, or have you lost track of all the different waste bins?
 For situations like these, we have put together some useful tips on everyday life in Germany.

 A television licence fee is charged in Germany.
 As of 2013, the blanket contribution must be paid by all households regardless of equipment or actual usage.
 The fee is billed monthly or quarterly and used to fund public broadcasters that operate national and/or local television channels and radio stations.
 Exemptions or reductions may be obtained upon application.
-Further information can be found at www.rundfunkbeitrag.de (in German) and at www.germany.angloinfo.com (in English).
+See also:

 Though dubbing is standard on German television, cinemas often show films in their original language.
 They are labelled either "OV" (Originalversion - original version) or "OmU" (Original mit Untertiteln - original version with [German] subtitles).